The Department of Insurance received preliminary 2020 health plan information from insurance carriers on June 1 and began reviewing the proposed

 A key driver of increases is generally the level of health claims paid compared to the premium collected.
 The table below shows the level of

-the premium needs to cover the company’s administrative costs, insurance fees, and taxes.
-Those costs generally consume around 20 of the premium.
+premium needs to cover the company’s administrative costs, insurance fees, and taxes.
+Those costs generally consume around 20 percent of the

-Larger rate increases may be needed when the prior year’s premium is not sufficient to pay for health claims and administrative costs and fees.
+premium.
+Larger rate increases may be needed when the prior year’s premium is not sufficient to pay for health claims and administrative costs

-With its rate increase submission, each insurance company submits a consumer-oriented explanation of the increase, which is available by
+and fees.
+With its rate increase submission, each insurance company submits a consumer-oriented explanation of the increase, which is available

 Each health benefit plan has an associated “metal level” of Bronze, Silver, Gold, or Catastrophic and offers, at a minimum, Idaho's Essential